1 WOMAN, 1 MOTORBIKE, 1 YEAR, 1 WORLD RECORD

 “I started my journey a few weeks after my 33rd birthday and celebrated my 34th the day before crossing into Canada and completing the lower 48 (GWR portion of the journey) before continuing on through 3 Canadian provinces to Alaska and Hawaii.”

 I can honestly say there was not a horrible event in my journey, as things going wrong challenged me and always led to amazing opportunities or meetings with wonderful people!
 If the weather was bad and re-routed me it always led to a unique experience I would not have had otherwise.
 Or even when I crashed at slow speeds on the ice, this gave me a chance to meet a driver coming around the corner to warn me about the blind curve ahead that hits steep downward hill with no guard rail and covered in sheet ice – I would take my mini-crash at 3 to 5 mph over the possibilities of that hill with speed any day.

 “When selecting my choice bike for such a trip I simply went to where my heart was and selected a 2006 Triumph Bonneville, named her Amelia, and took off to ride “around my native country and into Canada, ensuring a great experience and adventure!

-Each month I documented in raw version of mini-documentary on my YouTube Channel.
-I have sights and sounds and the beauty that the open road holds.
+To sum up each month I documented in raw version of mini-documentary on my YouTube Channel.
+Showcasing sights and sounds and the beauty that the open road holds.
 Enjoy the journey and ride free!